100 Notable alumni of

 -

 Benoit Dorais is a city councillor from Montreal, Quebec, Canada.
-He has served as the borough mayor of Le Sud-Ouest since 2009.
+He served as the borough mayor of Le Sud-Ouest from 2009 to 2025.
 From his first election to 2013, Dorais was a member of Vision Montreal, before joining Coalition Montréal in 2013 and Projet Montréal before the 2017 municipal election.

 -